arun-stephen/java-spring-microservices/init-dataload-dbscript/README.md

 -----|-------------|---------|--------------------------------|---------|
 1| customer-service | dynamic | http://localhost:9002/customer | H2 DB|

 Once the application was started then, we need to validate the data was successfully inserted into database or not.
-So, First we need to connect the database by using the below configuration
+So, First we need to connect the database through [h2-console](http://localhost:9002/h2-console/) by using the below configuration

 ![h2_console.png](_img/h2_console.png)